Rapper Eve Stuns In Low-Cut Black Jumpsuit For Throwback Instagram Post

-The rapper Eve took to Instagram to share a photo of herself that was taken last year when she was doing radio promo and it hasn’t gone unnoticed by fans.
+Rapper Eve took to Instagram to share a photo of herself that was taken last year when she was doing radio promo and it hasn’t gone unnoticed by fans.

 The “Let Me Blow Ya Mind” hitmaker stunned in a low-cut black jumpsuit.
 The item of clothing displayed her decolletage and was loose-fitted.
 She wrapped the black belt attached to the garment around her waist and paired the ensemble with a black hat.
 Eve accessorized herself with two necklaces — one that was thin and gold and another that was long and beaded.